mestato/EPP622_2024/Lab:-Short-read-variation-I-‐-Read-QC-and-trimming.md

 fastqc <your subset>
 ```

 This program outputs results in`.zip and .html formats.
-We can't inspect them on sphinx, so we'll need to copy them to our own devices.
+We can't inspect them on Sphinx, so we'll need to copy them to our own devices.
 ```
-scp '<your_username>@sphinx.ag.utk.edu:/pickett_shared/teaching/EPP622_Fall2022/analysis/<your_username>/1_fastqc/*html' ./
+scp <your_username>@sphinx.ag.utk.edu:/pickett_shared/teaching/EPP622_Fall2022/analysis/<your_username>/1_fastqc/\*html .
 ```